GovReady/govready-q/docs/source/DataDesign_guidedmodules.rst

 ``catalog_id`` - the UUID of the control catalog

-The below example demonstrates using the ``control_catalog`` object to generate a heading with for a control family's ID and Title.
+The below example demonstrates using the ``control_catalog`` object to generate a heading for a control family's ID and Title.
 Notice how the ``control`` value, passed in from the view method, is set to lowercase to conform to the OSCAL ID format.

 .. code::